 When the air hits the front and rear wings, along with other components of the car, it is basically thrown around out the back of the car in a very turbulent fashion (this is a very simplified explanation).
-This means the leading car can cut through the air with ease, while leaving very volatile air behind it.
+This means the leading car can ‘cut’ through the air with ease, while leaving very volatile air behind it.
 Cars chasing this car now have to drive through this turbulent air.

 Clean Air vs Dirty Air

-The clean air in front of the leading car is so easy to drive through, and it allows the car to generate maximum downforce as well.
-However, turbulent air does not generate as much downforce on the car behind, and they can lose close to 50% of their downforce abilities.
-This means that when cars are chasing others through corners, they cannot go as fast as they have less grip due to the loss of downforce.
+The clean air in front of the leading driver allows the car to generate maximum downforce.
+However, turbulent air does not generate as much downforce as clean air can, and this means that, when cars are chasing others through corners, they cannot go as fast as they have less grip due to the loss of downforce.

 A Level Playing Field

-With the DRS zone however, as long as this gap is within a second, the chasing car can gain the advantage back.
-With DRS open, they can catch up to the car in front with more ease, levelling the playing field and giving them a better chance to overtake.
-This makes the racing fairer and less reliant on clean air, while also making it more exciting for the fans with more overtakes.
+However, with the DRS zone, as long as this gap is within a second, the chasing car can gain the advantage back.
+With DRS open, they can catch up to the car in front with more ease, somewhat levelling the playing field and giving them a better chance to overtake.
+This (ideally) makes the racing fairer, while also making it more exciting for the fans with more overtakes.

 The Best Solution Available Right Now

-Many people do not like DRS and believe it to be an artificial way of overtaking.
-But with so much downforce generated by the modern F1 cars, it is very difficult to overtake otherwise due to the massive difference in advantage through clean air versus dirty air.
+Many people do not like DRS and believe using it to be an artificial way of overtaking.
+But with so much downforce generated by modern F1 cars, it is very difficult to overtake without it due to the massive difference in advantage through clean air versus dirty air.
 And this is the main reason that DRS is still in F1, and will be until the problem of dirty, turbulent air is solved.

 Note: The 2022 aerodynamic regulation changes did a good job of making it easier for cars to follow each other through corners.
 However, DRS remains on the cars and likely will for the foreseeable future.